 Nonfiction writers can offer a variety of free digital resources.

 - How-to Guide

-How do I create a lead magnet?
+So how do you create a lead magnet?
+Here are the steps.

 Step 1: Figure Out What Your People Want

 Figuring out what readers want is the most important step of creating a lead magnet.
 If you get this wrong, none of the other steps will be right.
 It’s like buttoning a shirt.
 If you get the first button in the wrong hole, the rest of the buttons will be wrong.